egeerardyn/awesome-LaTeX/README.md

 Because editing LaTeX code with notepad is not awesome.

+- [Complete list of ALL LaTeX editors](https://tex.stackexchange.com/questions/339/latex-editors-ides) - Community-maintained list of all LaTeX editors including a screenshot and a short description.

 ### LaTeX-focussed

 Some of the most awesome editor for LaTeX do just that: edit LaTeX